ypsilon-net/jobdescription/job_description_admin.rst

 '''''''''''''''

-We are looking for a self dependent, flexible, resilient Network Administrator who will be a key member of the IT Team and report to the Director of IT.
+We are looking for a self dependent, flexible, resilient Network Administrator who will be a key member of the IT Team in Frankfurt a.M and report to the Director of IT.
 It is a hands-on technical position focusing on the support and maintenance of the network infrastructure, server hardware/software setup and maintenance.